Numerical stability of a hybrid method for pricing options: The Bates-Hull-White model

 \section{The Bates-Hull-White model}

-In the Bates model the volatility is assumed to follow the CIR process and the underlying asset price process contains a further noise from a jump as introduced by Merton.
-We moreover allow here the interest rate to follow a stochastic model, which we assume to be described by a generalized Ornstein-Uhlenbeck (hereafter OU) process.
+The Bates model \cite{bates} is a stochastic volatility model with price jumps: the dynamics of the underlying asset price is driven by both a Heston stochastic volatility \cite{hes} and a compound Poisson jump process of the type originally introduced by Merton \cite{mer}.
+We allow the interest rate to follow a stochastic model, which we assume to be a generalized Ornstein-Uhlenbeck (hereafter OU) process.
 More precisely, the dynamics under the risk neutral measure of the share price $S$, the volatility process $V$ and the interest rate $r$, are given by the following jump-diffusion model:

 where $\eta$ denotes the continuous dividend rate, $S_0,V_0,r_0>0$, $Z^S$, $Z^V$ and $Z^r$ are correlated Brownian motions and $H$ is a compound Poisson process with intensity $\lambda$ and i.i.d. jumps $\{J_k\}_k$, that is